 Recommended by Claudia Tavani, My Adventures Across The World

-Denver is a good place to base yourself when in Colorado, and a fun place to explore.
-It’s central location allows you to do a ton of sightseeing within a few hour radius.
+Denver is a good place to base yourself when in Colorado.
+There are so many fun things to do in Denver and it’s central location allows you to do a ton of sightseeing within a few hour radius.

 Recommended by Lori from Naples Florida Travel Guide